Informative Goodness-of-Fit for Multivariate Distributions: Inference and model selection

 An estimate of $d(\bm{u})$, is then selected via \eqref{BIC} from the family of estimators

-where the subscript $(K)$ is used to emphasize that the estimator in \eqref{estAIC} includes only the $K^{th}$ largest $\widehat{\theta}_k$ estimated coefficients.
-Clearly, the choice of BIC or AIC is arbitrary and, from a practical standpoint, the BIC tends to lead to smoother estimates than the AIC.
+where the subscript $(K)$ on the left-hand-side is used to emphasize that the estimator in \eqref{estAIC} includes only the $K$-th largest $\widehat{\theta}_k$ estimated coefficients.
+Clearly, the choice of BIC or AIC is arbitrary and, from a practical standpoint, when $n>7(\approx e^2)$, the BIC assigns a heavier penalty than AIC for increasing values of $K$ and, consequently, it often leads to smoother estimators than AIC.

 The selection rules in \eqref{BIC} compare $M$ possible models assuming that each $m_d$, for $d=1,\dots,D$ was fixed before the researcher looked at the data.
-Valid post-selection inference can then be constructed as in Theorem \ref{normality} and Corollary \ref{naive}.
+Valid post-selection inference can then be constructed as in Corollaries \ref{naive} and \ref{naive2}.
 The respective proofs are provided in the Supplementary material.

 \begin{corollary} Denote with $\widehat{d}_{(K*)}$ the estimator of $d(\bm{u})$ selected via \eqref{BIC}, and let $D_{(K^*)}=\sum_{(k)=1}^{K^*}\widehat{\theta}^2_{(k)}$ be the respective deviance statistics.
 As $n\rightarrow \infty$, a valid post-selection bound for the p-value to test \eqref{test0} is